yalda-darya/moral-metaperceptions/README.md

 This repository contains all analysis code, figures, and supplementary materials for the paper:

-> **Daryani, Y. (2025). *Asymmetric Moral Metaperceptions: Consequences for Political Polarization and Paths to Correction*.**
+> **Daryani, Y., Hejabi, P., and Dehghani, M.(2025). *Asymmetric Moral Metaperceptions: Consequences for Political Polarization and Paths to Correction*.**
-> Master’s Thesis, University of Southern California.

-The project investigates **moral metaperceptions**—people’s beliefs about how ideological outgroups evaluate their moral values—and shows how systematic inaccuracies in these beliefs contribute to political polarization, mistrust, and perceived threat.
+The project investigates **moral metaperceptions** (i.e., people’s beliefs about how ideological outgroups evaluate their moral values) and shows how systematic inaccuracies in these beliefs contribute to political polarization, mistrust, and perceived threat while also demonstrating that these misperceptions are malleable and can be reduced through targeted feedback interventions.

 ---